-The Tel-Aviv municipality, which owns more than 13,000 of the State’s most expensive real-estate properties, has implemented policy even stricter than that of the State of Israel.
+The Tel-Aviv municipality, which owns more than 13,000 of the State’s most expensive real-estate properties, has implemented towards its lessees policy stricter than that of the State of Israel.
 Although the municipality was prepared to renew the lease contracts at the end of the current lease period, it conditioned this on the full lease payment for the entire new period, up front, with no discounts.
 It even began eviction claims, certified by the Supreme Court, against lessees who would not accept those terms.
 Several years ago, the municipality leased some of its land for the purpose of building some of Israel’s most expensive deluxe residential towers.
 The lease period for those apartments is scheduled to finish at the end of the current century, yet the lessees have no guarantee that they will be granted ownership of the apartments at that point.
-Despite this, the municipality has, in fact, begun the process of selling apartments in the neighborhoods of Yad Eliyahu and Nahalat Yitshak.
+Despite this, the municipality has, in fact, begun the process of selling apartments in certain neighborhoods, i.e. Yad Eliyahu and Nahalat Yitshak.

 Both the Christian churches and the Tel-Aviv municipality are much commercially stricter in their management of the urban lands that they own than is the State with the management of urban Israel Lands.
 Whether these policies will last, when the State was not successful in making that happen, is the question that constantly hangs over the heads of the lessees of the two bodies’ properties.
 It cannot be predicted if these private bodies will be able to withstand the pressure leveled by the lessees, though it does seem that they have fared up to this point much better than the State has.
-Comparing the two cases indicates that the seeds of formal privatization of urban land ownership to their lessees are planted years in advance of the actual transfer, yet the sprouting of the privatization is not necessarily a result of higher power.
+Comparing the two cases indicates that the seeds of formal privatization of urban land ownership to their lessees are planted years in advance of the actual transfer, yet the sprouting of the privatization is not a necessary result of a force majeure .
 The difference between these two genres of lessor behavior, as they hold up over time, appears to stem from the size of the government inventory, from high administrative costs, and principally from the administrators’ heightened sensitivity to public opinion and interest group pressures.

-Privatization of Agricultural Land used for Agriculture
+Privatizing Agricultural Land used for Agriculture